Qboi123/hangman-casio/README.md

 **Version:** `v4.0 Release`
 **CASIO Version:** `FX 880P`

-The original game I made on a calculator
+The original game I made on a calculator.
 *Code might be incomplete*